sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 The major difference, however, is the level of support you'll get.
 Upstream in general moves really fast and does not do any [backports](https://en.wikipedia.org/wiki/Backporting) for older Ansible versions.
-In contrast, Red Hat supports their EEs for a [defined lifecycle](https://access.redhat.com/support/policy/updates/ansible-automation-platform) and backports bugfixes and/or security fixes to older EEs which are using older `ansible-core` versions, which are still under support by Red Hat.
+In contrast, Red Hat supports their EEs for a [defined life cycle](https://access.redhat.com/support/policy/updates/ansible-automation-platform) and backports bug fixes and/or security fixes to older EEs which are using older `ansible-core` versions, which are still under support by Red Hat.

-Please don't get confused that the [linked lifecycle](https://access.redhat.com/support/policy/updates/ansible-automation-platform) points to the Ansible Automation Platform lifecycle.
+Please don't get confused that the [linked life cycle](https://access.redhat.com/support/policy/updates/ansible-automation-platform) points to the Ansible Automation Platform life cycle.
 That's not a mistake.
 The reason being that Red Hat treats several components of the Ansible ecosystem (such as Execution and Decision Environments, `ansible-core`, `ansible-navigator`, `ansible-builder` among other things) as one *platform*.
 As Ansible Automation Platform subscriber, you'll get a defined set of components in a certain version, which ensures that all components are compatible with each other.

-Upstream essentially treats various components, such as EEs, `ansible-builder`, `ansible-navigator` etc. as seperate projects and therefore you *might* encounter difficulties using the latest upstream versions together.
+Upstream essentially treats various components, such as EEs, `ansible-builder`, `ansible-navigator` etc. as separate projects and therefore you *might* encounter difficulties using the latest upstream versions together.

 **Please don't get me wrong**: I am not saying you should avoid upstream releases.
 That's not what I am saying at all.
 Upstream projects are *the core of everything* we do at